The Practical Observatory #4

 It was a long three day weekend.
 On Friday we got the trusses up, with three 2"x4" purlins on each roof side.
 We went with a 9.5" overhang, the length of a rib-to-rib section on a sheet metal panel.
 We did a two truss test push of the roof, to make sure the wheels were sitting center in the channel.

 To keep the roof from blowing off, we installed four chain binders (also called load binders).
 One for each corner of the building.
 Bolts hold a short section of chain to a roof truss.
 Each chain binder then secures the chain to a big eye-bolt in the top wall sill.
 I taped the chain binders to their chains, so people will always know how to lock the chain binders back down.

 I spent Saturday putting down the outside post anchor bolts.
 I managed to get all the bolts down, but the cement was so full of gravel I ruined several drill bits doing it.
 Gary spent Saturday framing out the gables.
 He used the upper door leftover from rebuilding the big roll-off roof.
 Since the lower door wasn't actually centered, he had to mount the upper door a bit north of center.
 Also had to recede the lower door, so that both doors would match.
 On Sunday we hung the sheet metal roofing and the paneling for the gables.
 Oh, we found that 8" white PVC trim covers the 5" caster wheels perfect, hanging off the 2"x6" truss sills.

 I spent a couple of days fixing mistakes and making adjustments.
 Fortunately, we used screws instead of nails so adjustments were relatively simple.
 Took time to caulk, paint, cut/fit trim, weather-stripping, and fill sill gaps with storm door bottoms.
 Used half of a 50' roll of 24" flashing to cover the soffit.

 After the last heavy rain, we had water coming into the building from the south channel.
 Must be a slight dip on the south wall.
-I drilled several drain holes in both channel and the building has remained dry.
+I drilled several drain holes in both channel and so far the building is dry.